gaia-platform/GaiaPlatform/dev_tools/sdk/README.md

 ## Publish the SDK

-To publish a targeted SDK that and upload it to the S3 bucket use the `publish-sdk-to-s3.sh` script.
+To publish a targeted SDK and upload it to the S3 bucket use the `publish-sdk-to-s3.sh` script.

 ### Example